cakephp/docs/en/bake/development.rst

 ##############

-Bake features an extensible architecture that allows your application or plugins to easily modify or add-to the base functionality.
+Bake features an extensible architecture that allows your application or plugins to modify or add-to the base functionality.
 Bake makes use of a dedicated view class which does not use standard PHP syntax.

 Bake Events